maxlandon/wiregost/README.md

 #### Sliver
 [Sliver](https://github.com/BishopFox/sliver) is a post-exploitation/implant framework written in Go.
 It seems to be the most advanced framework written in Go at the moment.
 Therefore, most of WireGost codebase is exactly the same than Sliver.
 We then need to address
-**a huge thanks** and **deep and sincere excuses** to the BishopFox team, because my code is mostly theirs, and I have shamelessly change the "Slivers" everywhere with "Ghost".
+**a huge thanks** and **deep and sincere excuses** to the BishopFox team, because my code is mostly theirs, and I have shamelessly changed the "Slivers" everywhere with "Ghost".
 (I have a good excuse, though: it was the most efficient way to force myself going everywhere in their code base.)
 Thanks a lot, because I've learned a ton of things from it, and I'm really admirative of such tools, I would be totally unable to produce a iota of it on my own.